haerski/mortality/report.md

 # Other modelling attempts
-In this section, we introduce models we tried and did not work as well.
+In this section, we introduce some models that we tried but did not work as well.

 We want to predict the `AE value` for each client for each week during COVID-19.
 Since the weekly AE value changes dramatically, we decide to predict the `shrunk AE`.
 For detail of shrunk AE, check the section on the long-term model.